Taking further offences into account (Form 1 offences)

 The Form 1 procedure cannot be conflated with the procedures for back-up and related offences in ss 165–167 Criminal Procedure Act 1986: CH v R [2019] NSWCCA 68 at [7]–[18].

-The court must ask the offender “whether the offender wants the court to take any further offences into account in dealing with [them] for the principal offence”: s 33(1).
-The obligation imposed by s 33(1) should not be disregarded because its purpose is to demonstrate whether there is any doubt about an offender’s intention with respect to the procedure to be adopted with respect to the offences on the Form 1: Dale v R [2021] NSWCCA 320 at [38]–[40].
-See Pham v R [2021] NSWCCA 234 as an example of where the judge’s failure to personally confirm with the offender the charge the offender wanted to be taken into account was an error: at [30]; cf Dale v R where the offender’s intention could be discerned from the actions of her counsel during the sentence proceedings: at [20].
+The court must ask the offender whether they want the court to take any further offences into account in dealing with them for the principal offence: s 33(1).
+The obligation imposed by s 33(1) should not be disregarded because its purpose is to demonstrate whether there is any doubt about an offender’s intention to have the offences taken into account on the Form 1: Dale v R [2021] NSWCCA 320 at [38]–[40].
+See Pham v R [2021] NSWCCA 234 for an example of where the judge’s failure to personally confirm with the offender the charge the offender wanted to be taken into account was an error: [27]; cf Dale v R where the offender’s intention could be discerned from the actions of her counsel during the sentence proceedings: [20].

-The court may only take a further offence into account if the offender:
+Further, the court may only take a further offence into account if the offender:

 1.